Real-Time Distributed Model Predictive Control with Limited Communication Data Rates: Conclusions

 \section{Conclusions}

-We have proposed a novel real-time DMPC framework with a quantization refinement scheme for MASs with limited communication data rates and derived sufficient conditions on the data rate $T$, as well as the bit number $n$ and iteration number $K$, for guaranteeing the closed-loop stability.
-Future works can focus on methods for determining optimal parameters, i.e., $T, n, K$, and $\kappa$, that minimize certain design objectives, such as minimizing the communication overhead or minimizing the iteration number for reducing the computation cost, while guaranteeing closed-loop stability.
+We proposed a novel real-time DMPC framework with a quantization refinement scheme for MASs with limited communication data rates and derived sufficient conditions on the quantization parameters for guaranteeing the closed-loop stability. {Future works can focus on quantitative methods for jointly designing the DMPC formulations (e.g., cost functions) and the algorithm parameters (e.g., $n$, $K$) to reduce the required communication data rate for guaranteeing closed-loop stability while maintaining certain level of performance.} {Another direction is to address the conservatism resulted from bounding $e_{i,t}$ with $e$, by developing an ISS-Lyapunov function for the estimation error $e_{i,t}$ w.r.t. the change in state $\Delta X_t$.
+This would enable us to consider the state estimation dynamics as another subsystem interconnected with the subsystems in \eqref{sub1}-\eqref{sub3}, and apply the small-gain theorem to prove asymptotically stable of the overall system.}